 Blog-Reference and Blog-Reference

 NAIRU is an inept analytical construct just like supply-demand-equilibrium.
 Nothing real corresponds to it.
 This, though, does not stop economists from discussing the issue with the same fervor as medieval theologians discussed the question of whether Adam had a navel or not.

-The common methodological blunder of theologians and economists consists in the inability to recognize that they are dealing with NONENTITIES.
+The common methodological blunder of theologians and economists consists of the inability to recognize that they are dealing with NONENTITIES.
 As John Stuart Mill observed long ago: “Mankind in all ages have had a strong propensity to conclude that wherever there is a name, there must be a distinguishable separate entity corresponding to the name; ...”.
 It is one of the great achievements of science to identify nonentities and put them to rest (e.g. epicycles, ether, phlogiston, perpetual motion machines, absolute space).
 Scientists have still a lot of nonentity-busting to do in economics but the NAIRU issue has now been settled, see NAIRU and economists’ lethal swampiness.

 For details see

 - NAIRU and the scientific incompetence of Orthodoxy and Heterodoxy